 Honda has always been known to have some of the best and most reliable trail motorcycles for beginners and casual riders.
 Their trail bike lineup has changed quite a few times over the years, but the quality and durability is still just about as good.

 None of these dirt bikes are high performance, but that’s not what they’re designed for.
 If you want a beginner friendly bike that’s going to last a long time, then you’re going to like one of these bikes.

 It all begins with the CRF50 as a little kid.
 That’s where I started (XR50), and that’s where thousands of young boys and girls start their dirt biking journey because it’s the smallest kids dirt bike Honda sells.

-It’s a great bike to learn on because it has a low seat height, it’s easy to handle, and the power is predictable.
+It’s a great bike to learn on because it has a low seat height, it’s easy to handle, and the power is smooth and predictable.
 There’s no clutch to worry about, but your son or daughter will learn how to shift gears and use proper throttle control.

-Moving up to the CRF110, it’s a good transitional bike when your kid is too big for a 50cc, but they’re not ready for a dirt bike with a clutch yet.
+Moving up to the CRF110, it’s a good transitional bike when your kid is too big for a 50cc but they’re not ready for a dirt bike with a clutch yet.
 It’s a 110cc trail bike that has an air-cooled engine and is fuel-injected on the 2019+ model years – it’s smooth, reliable, and easy to ride.

 Last, but certainly not least, the CRF250F is the best beginner Honda dirt bike for adults because it can fit a wide range of rider sizes.